- Who can apply to the program?

 8. How much does the program cost?

 There is no fee to participate in the program.
 Selected teams must agree to be present for all sessions and to participate fully in the program.
-The program is being supported by Columbia Business School and the Lang Center for Entrepreneurship.
+The program is being supported by Columbia Business School and The Eugene Lang Entrepreneurship Center.

 9. What types of ideas and businesses are the judges looking for?